benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 In general, **do not rebase shared branches** but you should rebase *onto* shared branches.

+##### Git Pull --Rebase

+A git pull works by fetching and then merging.
+Similarly a `$ git pull --rebase` first fetches the branch, and then does a rebase.
+While `$ git pull --rebase` seems the same as git fetch and git rebase, it is important to know that they are not the same.
+The pull rebase option looks in the reflogs of the remote tracking branch and can tell which commits are local, and which are from an earlier fetch.
+The result is a linear, readable history with all work intact and in order. _Magic_.

 ##### Conflicts

-History conflicts happen when your someone else has pushed commits to origin.
+History conflicts happen when someone else has pushed commits to origin.
 You need to get the new commits AND decide what to do what to do with them.
 Without rebase, you had `$ git pull` or `$ git fetch` + `$ git merge`.
 Both create implicit merge commits.
 Rebase provides greater control and flexibility when you want to sync a branch to origin.
-Here are the options:
+Here are your rebase options:

-- git pull
 - git pull --rebase
-- git fetch; git merge
 - git fetch; git rebase

  Once your local git history matches origin, but with your changes applied on top, you can safely push to origin.